≡ Menu

 3. Wine.

-Some of the famous brand names under the cigarette and cigar products are the popular Marlboro and Black & Mild.
+Some famous brand names under the cigarette and cigar products are the popular Marlboro and Black & Mild.

 Altria’s smallest product segment is the wine category.